-With our partner in Bhutan, we have successfully obtained Bhutan Visa during the past decades.
+We have successfully obtained Bhutan Visa during the past 10 years.
 We offer various kinds of trips in Bhutan together with Bhutan Visa application.
-To make the puzzling things clear, we are going to provide the ultimate guide to get your Bhutan visa online.
+To make the puzzling things clear, we are going to provide the ultimate guide to get your Bhutan Visa online.

 •Passport photocopy of the visitor

-(Official Guest of the Corporate & Autonomous Agencies)
+3.Official Guest of the Corporate & Autonomous Agencies

 •Forwarding letter from the Head of Institutions addressed to Dy.
 Chief of Protocol

 •Filled up visa application forms(need to be filled up by the guests only)

 •Passport photocopy of the guest

 •Forwarding letter from the General Secretary addressed to Dy.
 Chief of Protocol

 •Filled up visa application form (need to be filled by the guests only)